It refers to a blood clot that forms in the atrium.

 Valvular atrial fibrillation:

-It means that your atrial fibrillation is caused by a problem in the heart valve.
-Some of these may include an artificial heart valve, valvular stenosis (which means that one of the valves in your heart has hardened).
+It means that a problem in the heart valve causes your atrial fibrillation.
+Some of these may include an artificial heart valve or valvular stenosis (which means that one of the valves in your heart has hardened).

-Also regurgitation (which means you have a heart valve that is not closing the property and lets the blood flow the wrong way) more than a week.
+Also, regurgitation (which means you have a heart valve that is not closing the property and lets the blood flow the wrong way) for more than a week.
 It may stop on its own, but you may need medication or treatment to stop it.

 Non-valvular atrial fibrillation is atrial fibrillation that is not caused by a problem with a heart valve.